Ninerian/docker-gridc/README.md

   * `GRIDC_USERNAME` - Gridlastic username, see your Gridlastic dashboard after you launched your grid.
   * `GRIDC_ACCESS_KEY` - Gridlastic access key, see your Gridlastic dashboard after you launched your grid.
   * `GRIDC_PROTOCOL` - Can be `https`, `http`  or `tcp`.
 If set to `tcp`, Gridlastic Connect will allocate a port instead of a subdomain and proxy TCP requests directly to your application.
 Endpoint access for `https` is on port `8091` and for `http` port `8090`
   * `GRIDC_SUBDOMAIN` - Is used to create the endpoint for your selenium grid nodes.
-Must be unique (real time) per selenium grid and DNS compliant to avoid tunnel name conflicts.
+Must be unique (real time) per selenium grid and a valid single DNS string (no dots and max 63 characters) to avoid tunnel name conflicts.
 Subdomains are associated with protocol `http` and `https`.
 If not specified a random value is assigned by the server.
 In your selenium code you would access the tunnel like:

         $ driver().get("https://<GRIDC_SUBDOMAIN>.<GRIDC_ENDPOINT_SUBDOMAIN>.gridlastic.com:8091/");